rahimklaber/TokenManagement/README.md

 # Tokens as a service

-This application provides an abstraction to do some basic things with tokens.
+This application provides an abstraction to do some operatiosn with tokens.

 ## Features
 This application provides the ability to do the following things.